jrreed83/thebitstream/content/posts/how-to-workflow-automation/index.md

 );
 ```

-As far as I know, Apps Scripts can't make asynchronous requests, and there are limitations on how long this synchronous function call can take.
+As far as I know, Apps Scripts can't make non-blocking requests, and there are limitations on how long this blocking `fetch` function call can take.
 Fortunately,
 the Trigger API responds right away with the run ID after a few seconds.

 ## Conclusion